ioBroker/ioBroker.socket-classes/README.md

 #### <a name="clientsubscribe_w"></a>`clientSubscribe(targetInstance, messageType, data, callback)`
 Client subscribes to specific instance's messages.
-Client informs specific instance about subscription on its messages.
+Client informs a specific instance about subscription on its messages.
-After subscription, the socket will receive "im" messages from desired instance The target instance MUST acknowledge the subscription and return result
+After subscription, the socket will receive "im" messages from the desired instance The target instance MUST acknowledge the subscription and return result
 * `targetInstance` *string*: Instance name, e.g., 'cameras.0'
 * `messageType` *string*: Message type, e.g., 'startRecording/cam1'